Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Plastic is everywhere, and the ocean is awash with it.

 According to figures published in 2015, from the surface all the way down to the deep sea, a gargantuan eight million tonnes of plastic amasses each year.

-Lucy says, 'These figures come from we know goes to landfill, and what is known to go through other pathways - for example it gets burnt and recycled.
+Lucy says, 'These figures come from what we know goes to landfill, and what is known to go through other pathways - for example it gets burnt and recycled.
 We then assume that the rest of it ends up in the ocean.'

 Scientists have been able to calculate the quantity of plastic in the ocean by extrapolating from the amount collected in nets during their studies of the surface.